-To complement the exhibition, the Aga Khan Foundation is running a series of talks to explore the cultural, economic, and social heritage of the countries, cities and regions that lie along the Silk Road.
+To complement the exhibition, the Aga Khan Foundation ran a series of talks to explore the cultural, economic, and social heritage of the countries, cities and regions that lie along the Silk Road.
+Videos of these can be accessed below.

 Travelling the Silk Road: from London to Beijing